A letter from KoAnn Skrzyniarz, CEO & Founder of Sustainable Brands.

 Purpose, yes — but not the trivial, slap-a-new-tagline-on-our-brand-type purpose that some might suggest is good enough to satisfy the trend of the moment.
 No, we must all step up to purpose that runs deep into the core of who you are, what you do and how you do it — informed by the deep expertise of those who have done the hard work of learning to embed it authentically into the core of business strategy and across the organization.
 This is purpose that is aimed at delivering a regenerative economy that can restore us back to balance for the long haul.

-We will explore these topics, and many more, in-depth in at SB’20 Long Beach.
-Join the global Sustainable Brands community this June 1-4 and discover why and how together We Are ReGeneration.
+We will explore these topics, and much more, in-depth in at SB’20 Long Beach.
+Join the global Sustainable Brands community and discover why and how together We Are ReGeneration.

 KoAnn Vikoren Skrzyniarz